 About This Program

-The Cardiac Neurodevelopmental (Neurological Developmental) Outcomes Program is a specialty program within the Texas Center for Pediatric and Congenital Heart Disease, the clinical partnership between Dell Children’s Medical Center and UT Health Austin.
+The Cardiac Neurodevelopmental (Neurological Developmental) Outcomes Program is a specialty program within the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.

 The Cardiac Neurodevelopmental Outcomes Program tracks, monitors, and manages the development of children with congenital heart disease who undergo surgical intervention as infants.
 Children with complex congenital heart disease are at higher risk for neurodevelopmental disabilities than other children.
 This program detects and treats developmental delays with the goal of optimizing each child’s development.
 Developmental delays might include mild cognitive impairment, oral-moto dyscoordination, expressive speech and language differences, impaired visual-spatial and visual-motor skills, attention-deficit/hyperactivity disorder (ADHD), learning disabilities, and more.
 The Cardiac Neurodevelopmental Outcomes Program provides expert evaluation and diagnosis as well as integration of caregiver assessment in which families record and share their own observations related to their child’s development.
 This allows for early intervention and care coordination between caregivers and experts across specialties to ensure you are your family are provided with the supportive care you need.

-The Cardiac Neurodevelopmental Outcomes care team is comprised of nationally recognized and highly specialized physicians across different disciplines housed in a single cardiac care unit at Dell Children’s Medical Center.
+The Cardiac Neurodevelopmental Outcomes Program care team is comprised of nationally recognized and highly specialized physicians across different disciplines housed in a single cardiac care unit at Dell Children’s Medical Center.
 With access to expert staff and advanced technology, we provide a wide range of services from evaluation, testing, and diagnosis to medical management, home monitoring, rehabilitation, heart surgery, and more to give patients and their families the best quality of life.